tiechui1994/golearn/develop/runtime/runtime.md

         _g_.stack.hi = uintptr(noescape(unsafe.Pointer(&size)))
         _g_.stack.lo = _g_.stack.hi - size + 1024
     }
-    // Initialize stack guard so that we can start calling regular
+    // Initialize stack guard so that we can start calling regular Go code.
-    // Go code.
+    // 在 linux amd64 下, _StackGuard=928
     _g_.stackguard0 = _g_.stack.lo + _StackGuard
     // This is the g0, so we can also call go:systemstack
     // functions, which check stackguard1.
     _g_.stackguard1 = _g_.stackguard0

-    // 执行 mstart1
-    mstart1()
+    mstart1() // 真正启动 m 的函数

     // Exit this thread.
     switch GOOS {